Filter Results

 51.995847, -2.993268

-A spacious 16th Century Grade II listed farmhouse in a quiet village within strolling distance of an award-winning pub, Bridgefarm House has it all.
-Large Hot Tub, Four gorgeous bedrooms and Four bathrooms, provide self-catering accommodation for 6-8 people, with a huge country kitchen/dining room, living room with a log burner, and plenty of outdoor space.
-The owner has two romantic yurts close by that can be booked together with the farmhouse to sleep 12-14 people.
-Hereford, Ludlow and Hay-on-Wye are all close, and there are miles of footpaths and mountain bike trails to explore through the Herefordshire Hills, the Brecon Beacons National Park and the Black Mountains.
+A spacious 16th Century Grade II listed farmhouse in a quiet village within strolling distance of a pub for a drink and at only 10 minutes drive to The Bull's Head in Craswall (award winning pub).
+Bridgefarm House has it all; Large Hot Tub, Four gorgeous bedrooms and Four bathrooms, provide self-catering accommodation for 6-8 people (10 in two fold up beds), dogs are welcome up to 4, with a huge country kitchen/dining room, living room with a log burner, and plenty of outdoor space.
+Hereford, Abergaveny, Hay-on-Wye and Ludlow are all close, and there are miles of footpaths and mountain bike trails to explore through the Herefordshire Hills, the Brecon Beacons National Park and the Black Mountains.
 It's an unspoiled slice of rural bliss that is ideal for a holiday with families or friends.

 Weekly guide price: